big-data-and-economics/big-data-class-materials/README.md

 - Extensions: Each of you gets three ''grace period'' days to extend deadlines.
 - You can use these days in any way you like, but once they're gone, they're gone.
+    - Days are counted by rounding up to the nearest day, i.e. turning something in an hour late counts as one grace period day (this is to make the accounting easier)
+- After these grace period days are used up any extensions (due to extenuating circumstances) must be authorized

 ### Problem sets